 Discover the best attractions in Athens…

 Athens, the capital of Greece, was the heart of the ancient Greek civilization.
 You can still visit the early Greek landmarks such as the Acropolis and the Parthenon.
 The Acropolis Museum and the National Archaeological Museum preserve sculptures, vases, jewelry, and more from Ancient Greece.
+Athens Connection Apartments is se ideally in the commercial & historical center of Athens.
+Enjoy easy access to Acropolis, Syntagma square and all major sights of the city as well to restaurants, shops and cafeterias.

 The Acropolis is the most important ancient site in the Western world.
 Crowned by the Parthenon, it stands sentinel over Athens, visible from almost everywhere within the city.
 Its monuments and sanctuaries of white Pentelic marble gleam in the midday sun and gradually take on a honey hue as the sun sinks, while at night they stand brilliantly illuminated above the city.
 A glimpse of this magnificent sight cannot fail to exalt your spirit.